LowIQCoder/NIC_Project/README.md

 ## Used Technologies
 - **Python** were choosen as main programming language
 - **Deap** python libraty for fast and efficient implementation of GA applications

+## Dataset
+Our dataset is a fully connected graph with **36** nodes.
+Each node represents building in Innopolis city.
+All coordinates of buildings were manually collected with use of 'Yandex Maps'.
+After, coordinates were processed to get distance graph.
+All information about data processing can be found [here](utils/graph_builder.ipynb), all datasets located in [data](data/) folder

 ## Roadmap
 - 🟢 Weeks 1-2: